 Pinnacle Mountain is a day-use park dedicated to environmental education, outdoor recreation, and preservation.
 Located just west of Little Rock, this natural environment of 2,356 acres was set aside in 1977 as Arkansas's first state park adjoining a major metropolitan area.
 The park features a diversity of natural habitat, from high upland peaks to bottomlands along the Big Maumelle River and Little Maumelle River, for park visitors to experience.
 Park interpreters and volunteers help visitors and students understand man's relationship to the environment.
-Special interpretive programs conducted by the park interpreters can be scheduled by contacting the park.
+Special interpretive programs conducted by our helpful park interpreters can be scheduled by contacting the park.

 The state park's dominant natural feature is Pinnacle Mountain, which rises more than a thousand feet above the Arkansas River Valley.
 The mountain's cone-shaped peak has long been a central Arkansas landmark and attraction for outdoor enthusiasts.
-Two of the park's hiking trails lead hikers to the mountain's summit.
+Two of the park's hiking trails lead hikers to the mountain's beautiful summit.
 To see the panoramic view from atop Pinnacle Mountain, visit the virtual tour featured online in the hiking section of the website featuring Arkansas's adventure state parks.
 Click here: http://www.adventurestateparks.com/hiking/

 The park offers a wide variety of hiking trails in varying degrees of difficulty, including the 1.5-mile West Summit Trail, 1.5-mile East Summit Trail, 2.5-mile Base Trail loop, the Rocky Valley Trail 2-mile loop, and a 1-mile East Quarry Trail.
 In addition, the park includes two barrier-free trails.
 These are the 1/2-mile paved Kingfisher Trail and 0.6-mile paved Arkansas Trail in the Arkansas Arboretum.
 The park serves as the eastern terminus of the 250-mile Ouachita National Recreation Trail that starts at Pinnacle Mountain State Park and meanders west into eastern Oklahoma.

-The park's diversity of habitat provide many outdoor recreational and educational opportunities.
+The park's diversity of habitat provides many outdoor recreational and educational opportunities.
 Included in these are interpretive canoe and boat tours led by park interpreters.